art-mth/aMaze/README.md

 The game includes static(in turquoise) and attacking monsters(in red).
 The screen automagically changes when you walk out of the currently rendered part of the maze.

-At any point you can also save the game and exit the game, look at the key explanations or go back to the main menu.
+At any point you can also save the game and exit the game, look at the key or go back to the main menu.

 ##Usage
 Make a build(.jar) and start playing or start the game right from inside your favourite IDE.